gevannmullins/linux_server/README.md

 Set up key-based authentication for grader

-#did this on my local vagrant machine
-vagrant:~$ ssh-keygen
 A private key (.rsa) and a public key (.pub) were created.

 Then I got into the Udacity remote machine and copied contents of public key (.pub file) to /home/grader/.ssh/authorized_keys